Week Of Outfits Series: A Week Of 1970s-Inspired Outfits With Leah Thomas, The Blogger Behind Green Girl Leah

 A Week Of Outfits With Leah Thomas From Green Girl Leah

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Leah Thomas, the sustainable lifestyle blogger behind Green Girl Leah!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Leah Thomas, the sustainable lifestyle blogger behind Green Girl Leah!

 I prefer shopping at thrift stores because it lowers my environmental footprint and helps me save money.
 I’m thankful I grew up with a grandmother who normalized thrift-shopping and deal-finding because I never felt any stigma associated with buying secondhand.
 I think her thriftiness and love of plants really helped shape my love of environmentalism, which grew over time and I’m so thankful for that.

 I really believe in accessibility, in many areas of life from equal access to nature, drinking water, and that also extends to clothing.
 I want people to feel confident in what they’re wearing even if they can’t afford to spend a lot of money and that’s why I like highlighting thrifted looks on my social media pages.

 I always wanted to work in sustainable manufacturing and especially apparel after I realized I wanted to make sustainability my livelihood.
 I love companies that make quality products and try their hardest to not cause unneeded harm to people or the planet.
 That’s what led me to work at Patagonia, one of the largest sustainable apparel companies in the world.